 - Period – Period matching the date, set in company controls.

-- Auto Allocate to Project – Tick checkbox if you would like to automatically allocate to a specific project set up in Job Project mode..
+- Auto Allocate to Project – Select if you would like to automatically allocate to a specific project set up in Job Project mode.

 Transaction Lines Area

-- Inventory – Is a linked field and the user can use the Wildcard ( @ or ? ) options, to replace part of the Inventory ID to search for the correct ID.
+- Inventory – Is a linked field and the user can use the Wildcard [( @ or ? ) and TAB ] option, or simply type part or all of the product name to search for the Inventory code.

 - Arrival – This is the number ordered minus the number on back ordered.